kubeshop/testkube-executor-kubepug/README.md

 Status Test execution completed with success 🥇
 ```

+# Known limitations

+- large input files break it - at least when I tried to feed it the output of kubectl api-resources --verbs=list -o name | xargs -n 1 kubectl get --show-kind --ignore-not-found --all-namespaces -o json > all-namespaces-pug.json
+- helm-charts with template variables don’t work.
+It seems to be a limitation from kubepug, but that’s just a hunch

 # Issues and enchancements

 Please follow the main [TestKube repository](https://github.com/kubeshop/testkube) for reporting any [issues](https://github.com/kubeshop/testkube/issues) or [discussions](https://github.com/kubeshop/testkube/discussions)